Chazz Anderson

 Timothy Chazz Anderson (born February 14, 1989) is an American college football quarterback who played college football for the Cincinnati Bearcats and Buffalo Bulls.

-Early years
+Early life

 Anderson attended Pickerington Central in Pickerington, Ohio, where he compiled a 39–6 record as a starting quarterback, winning Ohio's Division II Player of the Year in 2006.
 He committed to Cincinnati to play for coach Brian Kelly.

 College career

 Cincinnati

 Anderson was redshirted as a freshman in 2007.
 He entered the 2008 season as the third-string quarterback behind Tony Pike and Dustin Grutza, but saw action after injuries to both quarterbacks ahead of him on the depth chart.
 Anderson made two starts for the Bearcats on the season, leading the team to a pair of victories over Marshall and Rutgers, before once again being assigned to backup duty after Pike returned from injury.
 In 2009, Anderson once again served as the third-string quarterback behind Pike and Zach Collaros, seeing only limited duty during the season.
 During the 2010 season, Anderson again served as the backup quarterback to Collaros, making one start on the season while Collaros was injured, a 31–7 loss to Syracuse that would prove to be Anderson's final start as a member of the Bearcats.